 Under laboratory conditions the chairside ATP testing can detect the presence of as few as 10 bacteria.
 In a root canal setting our test can detect ATP well before the presence of a single culturable bacteria.
 The Endocator® detects ATP from cultural bacteria, unculturable bacteria, nerve tissue, blood, saliva, and apical fluid so it is a much more complete evaluation tool of root canal cleanliness than simple bacterial culturing.

-Higher scores 70-100 mean that the root canal has lots of ATP present.
+Higher scores (51-100) mean that the root canal has lots of ATP present.
 This ATP could be from bacteria, nerve, tissue, blood, or saliva.
-A low scores 0-30 means that the root canal is clean and has low levels of ATP.
+Low scores (1-25) mean that the root canal is clean and has low levels of ATP.
 If you have high levels of ATP it is up to your best clinical judgement as to what do next, but additional rinses, activation, time, and possibly increasing the final file sizes are all possible strategies to bring down ATP levels.

-The tooth can be tested anytime to check for ATP levels but at the very least it is a good idea to check for ATP levels just before finishing the root canal or before sealing a tooth with calcium hydroxide in case a second visit is necessary.
-For research purposes ATP testing is also a great tool to compare various activation methods (sonic vs. Ultrasonic vs laser vs gentlewave).
+The tooth can be tested anytime to check for ATP levels but at the very least it should be done after final irrigation before obturation or before sealing a tooth with calcium hydroxide in cases when second visit is necessary.
+The Endocator is also a great tool to validate and compare various treatment protocols (i.e. ultrasonics, laser, etc.).

 Blood contamination inside of the root canal will give you high ATP readings.
 Apical bleeding should be controlled prior to ATP testing.